 A few days ago the sun shone.
-Dizzy with excitement we climbed into the car and set off over Mynydd Llangattock on a shopping trip.
+Dizzy with excitement we climbed into the car and set off on a shopping trip.
 I know, it’s disappointing…we should have been out rambling the hills.
 But the weather’s still bitterly cold (especially a few hundred feet above sea level) and frequently there’s stuff falling from the sky.
-We stopped in a layby at the top and when I got out to take some photos I was almost blown off my feet.The view north from the top of Mynydd Llangattock
+We stopped in a layby and when I got out to take some photos I was almost blown off my feet.The way to the shops

 Mother and very young baby at the side of the road

-Once we’d entertained ourselves for half an hour in the DIY superstore and I’d bought yet another sample pot of paint for the dining room walls, we set off on the return journey across the mountain.
-On the way back we drove down through the hamlet of Ffawyddog, not the route we usually take but we though we’d treat ourselves.
+Once we’d entertained ourselves for half an hour in the DIY superstore and I’d bought yet another sample pot of paint for the dining room walls, we set off on the return journey.

 Pheasants are not the most intelligent of creatures and they do startle easily but at least this one took to the air instead of trying to outrun the car!